 The Lake Host is the first “official” friendly face that visitors see as they enter and/or leave the boat launch area.
 The Lake Host is an ambassador of the New Hampshire Lakes Association (NH LAKES) and of the local organization that is participating in the program, and, as such, his/her job is to always greet and treat people in a friendly, non-threatening, and courteous manner.
 The visitor recognizes the Lake Host as someone “official” because of the uniform—the Lake Host shirt, cap or visor, and a big smile.
-Lake Hosts are responsible for: greeting every boater in the process of launching or removing a vessel from the water; educating boaters about what they can do to prevent the spread of invasive exotic aquatic species; surveying boaters about their boating practices; and, conducting a courtesy boat and trailer inspection (if invited to do so by the boat owner) in order to remove all hitchhiking pieces of aquatic plants.
+Lake Hosts are responsible for: greeting every boater in the process of launching or removing a vessel from the water; educating boaters about what they can do to prevent the spread of invasive exotic aquatic species; surveying boaters about their boating practices; and, conducting a courtesy boat and trailer inspection (if invited to do so by the boat owner) in order to remove all hitchhiking aquatic invasive species.

 DUTIES INCLUDE, BUT ARE NOT NECESSARILY LIMITED TO:

 - Greeting visitors both entering and leaving the boat launch area in the prescribed manner.

 - Asking questions and completing information on the Boater Survey.

 - Distributing brochures and other program-related materials.

 - Conducting a courtesy boat and trailer inspection in the prescribed manner after asking for the boat owner’s permission and inviting the boater to assist.

 - Thanking the boater when finished and asking him/her to conduct his/her own inspection every time upon entering or leaving a waterbody.

 - Attempting to identify vegetation removed from boats and trailers in between visits from boaters.